markmead/hyperui/data/posts/how-to-contribute.md

 yarn dev
 ```

-You can also run `yarn watch` in a second window to rebuild the CSS on each save, this is very useful when developing new components.
+You can also run `yarn watch` in a second window to rebuild the CSS on each save, this is very useful when creating new components.

 ### Creating a New Component